 I only went for the popcorn.
-And as far as that was concerned, it was a good evening.
+And as far as that was concerned, it was a great evening.
 The movie, however, was an altogether different story.

 Despite the visual grandeur, Padmaavat has its share of flaws and then some.
-Alauddin Khilji, the powerful second ruler of the Khilji dynasty, has been inaccurately depicted in the film (a fact emphasised by several historians) as an utterly heinous monster, no doubt in order to serve the script.
+Alauddin Khilji, the formidable second ruler of the Khilji dynasty, has been inaccurately depicted in the film (a fact emphasised by several historians) as a heinous monster, no doubt in order to serve the script.
 The deliberate contrast between the depraved Muslim dynasty and the pure, ever-so-pious Rajputs is ludicrous.
 It is also irresponsible, considering the current volatile milieu of a country that has witnessed a spate of mob attacks targeting Muslims, as well as Dalits and other marginalised sections of society.
-It’s a shame because freed from these connotations, Ranveer Singh’s performance as Khilji would have been terrifyingly delightful to watch.
+It’s a shame because freed from these connotations, Ranveer Singh’s performance as Khilji would have been delightfully terrifying to watch.

 It is worth noting that the women in Padmaavat are exceptionally submissive.
-While this may indeed be a reflection of the period of time the film is set in, any female who might have exhibited something other than absolute servitude towards men—such as Khilji’s mother-in-law or his first wife who is said to have made his life rather difficult—has been left out of the script.
+While this may indeed be a reflection of the time period that the film is set in, any female who might have exhibited something other than absolute servitude towards men—such as Khilji’s mother-in-law or his first wife who is said to have made his life rather difficult—has been conveniently excluded from the script.

 In Case You Missed the Bit About Rajput Valour

 Watching the film, one wonders if Rajput valour is simply an integral part of the story or if the film itself was created for the sole purpose of publicising said Rajput valour.
-Often it felt like the latter.
-And yet, in every single scene where Ratan Singh—played by a rather wooden Shahid Kapoor—makes a decision of some sort following a proclamation of Rajput honour and bravery, he ends up jeopardising his life and everyone else’s.
+Often it feels like the latter.
+Yet, in every single scene where Ratan Singh (played by a rather wooden Shahid Kapoor) makes a decision of some sort following a proclamation of Rajput honour and bravery, he ends up jeopardising his life and everyone else’s.

-The nature of the sword fight that plays out between Khilji and Ratan Singh in the film’s climax was easy to predict.
-In line with everything that had previously been established about Rajputs, the scene depicts how Ratan Singh has Khilji at the brink of defeat, only to have a succession of arrows fired into his back in a cowardly manner by the cunning Muslim army.
+The nature of the sword fight that plays out between Khilji and Ratan Singh in the film’s climax is predictable.
+In line with everything that was previously established about Rajputs, the scene depicts how Ratan Singh has Khilji at the brink of defeat, only to have a succession of arrows cowardly fired into his back by the cunning Muslim army.
 This detail is not based on any historical fact, of course.